 Make clothes out of food, lie on top of cars, dance with animals, follow strangers through the city...

 Since 2010 we have been witnessing new ways of assembling, which have made the word »democracy« sound important again - a starting point for a new art of being many: the »many« invoke new concepts of collectivity by renegotiating their modes of participation and (self-)presentation and by rewriting rhetorical, choreographical, and material scripts of assembling.
-This volume is inspired and informed by the square-squattings and neighborhood assemblies of the »real democracy« movements as well as by recent explorations of the assembly form in performance art and participatory theatre.
+This publication is inspired and informed by the square-squattings and neighbourhood assemblies of the »real democracy« movements as well as by recent explorations of the assembly form in performance art and participatory theatre.

 The first women who entered the lectern were trance lecturers.
 They conquered public speech by claiming to lend their voices to dead men.
 Spiritually challenged is a performance lecture in their honor, a magic show about my attempt to become a witch (despite of it all) by detecting ghosts in public buildings, searching for miracles, learning hypnosis from the internet and discussing the potential of magic for activism.